microsoft/hands-on-lab-redis/docs/workshop.md

 # Lab 1 : Use Azure Redis Cache in your API

 In this lab, you will see how to use Azure Cache for Redis in your API to improve its performance.
-This API is an ASP .Net Web API written in .NET 7 and you will use the [StackExchange.Redis][stackexchange-redis] NuGet package to interact with Redis.
+This API is an ASP.NET Web API written in .NET 7 and you will use the [StackExchange.Redis][stackexchange-redis] NuGet package to interact with Redis.
 One of the goal of this API is to provide a list of products that you will display in a web application.

 <!-- TODO: Check if more context is required -->